Nestle: Dan Loeb was right. Nestle needs an overhaul

 The weak performance is likely to fuel demands from investors that the company slim down, focus on its most profitable operations and accelerate its move into organic, natural brands.

-Dan Loeb, who runs the activist fund Third Point, has been agitating for such an overhaul since he bought a $3.5 billion stake in Nestle (NSRGF) in 2017 and become its fifth largest shareholder.
+Dan Loeb, who runs the activist fund Third Point, has been agitating for such an overhaul since he bought a $3.5 billion stake in Nestle (NSRGF) in 2017 and became its fifth largest shareholder.

 Loeb argues that his strategy would help Nestle improve its sales and profitability.
 He wants the company, for example, to sell its 23% stake in cosmetics firm L'Oreal and ditch some of its 2,000 brands.